 The Port of Coupeville was established in 1967, located on Whidbey Island in the Puget Sound.
 It includes an area from just North of the town of Coupeville to just North of Freeland and is highlighted on the map below.

 The administrative center for the Port of Coupeville is located in the town of Coupeville.
-Details of the purpose, activities, contact information can be found on this site at:
+Details of the purpose, activities, contact information can be found on this site on the Port of Coupeville page.

 The two major sites of activity for the Port of Coupeville are: